dafny-lang/dafny/docs/DafnyRef/Attributes.md

 Currently, the only way to satisfy this requirement is to ensure that the specification of the function or method includes the equivalent of `reads {}` and `modifies {}`.
-This ensures that the code does not read or write any shared mutable state, although it is free to write and write newly allocated objects.
+This ensures that the code does not read or write any shared mutable state, although it is free to read and write newly allocated objects.

 ### 11.2.7. `{:extern <name>}` {#sec-extern-method}
 See [`{:extern <name>}`](#sec-extern).